 Climate change is considered one of the greatest threats to global biodiversity loss, and is currently altering the distribution and abundance of numerous species.
 My main research interests focus on understanding and predicting how species will respond to climate change, and integrating this knowledge into conservation decisions.
-Although not directly represented in my previous scientific work, I have become particularly interested in re-thinking general conservation and restoration practices under novel ecosystems: those that differ in composition or function from ecosystems of past and present.
+I also broadly work on questions related to predator-prey ecology, population cycles, vertebrate scavenging communities, and wildlife management.

 Please contact me if you want to discuss any of my research interests through email or over a beer!